Tagaytay, Philippines: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B and C. It's important that you pick the right kind.
-The majority of adapters that you can buy are simply plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A, B and C. Be careful to get the right kind.
+The majority of adapters available are simply plugs and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most locations.

 Luggage scale to avoid fees